AmitG-98/MSc-Data-Science-Final-Project/README.md

 ## Project Files

 - **`Final_Structured_Code.ipynb`**: The main Jupyter Notebook containing the code for data preprocessing, modeling, and visualization.
-- **`Report.docx`**: A detailed report documenting the project methodology, results, and conclusions.
 - **Data Folder**: Contains the cleaned datasets used for analysis (referenced in the code).

 ---